shockpkg/cli/README.md

   COMMAND  Command to show help for.

 FLAGS
-  -r, --recursize  Include all child commands in output.
+  -r, --recursive  Include all child commands in output.

 DESCRIPTION
   Show CLI help.